Myndex/Myndex/README.md

 ## Tech Articles
 ### _Technology and Society_
 - [_Funny you mention Kodak and Xerox_](https://axiomviews.com/funny-you-mention-kodak-and-xerox-f1be9b404f43) In this response to James Biber's _"Theranos, Polaroid and the legacy of dropouts"_, I touch on the law of unintended consequences as has repeatedly manifested in the development of modern technology.
-- [The Laws of Technodynamics](https://tangledweb.xyz/the-laws-of-technodynamics-20a6b8cdbc17) An Illustrated Restatement of Thermodynamics in the Context of Applied Problem Solving Through Technology.
 - [Modern Password Theory in a Nutshell ](https://tangledweb.xyz/modern-password-theory-in-a-nutshell-da87db012c08) A realistic discussion on password security, with a practical approach to reducing crackability.
 - [Improving SEO with Redirects](https://www.myndex.com/WEB/RedirectsForSEO) Your server's case sensitivity and URL redirect strategies can affect your search ranking!